zaicodes/whack-a-mole/README.md

 - buttons: Buttons used in this project is from [here](https://uiverse.io/xueyuantan/rotten-pig-19)

+- Celebration effect: the code used in celebration effect is from [here](https://www.codehim.com/animation-effects/javascript-confetti-explosion-effect/)

 ### Content

 - The website's textual content has been written by me.